 ‘Re-’ prompts us to notice what is not being repeated, as well as what is; how attention is being distracted, as well as directed; how to include is also always to exclude, and vice versa.

 As the short non-word ‘Re-’ suggests, these kinds of questions don’t necessarily belong to any one existing discipline or vocabulary.
-And they arise in the context of rapid change that increasingly calls for a need to move away from seeing culture as encounters between individual objects and subjects, towards seeing the sets of relations, tensions, and reciprocities that cultural practices put into play.
+And they arise in the context of a need to move away from seeing culture as encounters between individual objects and subjects, towards seeing the sets of relations, tensions, and reciprocities that cultural practices put into play.
 ‘Re-’ prompts us to notice what is not being repeated, as well as what is; how attention is being distracted, as well as directed; how to include can also be to exclude, and vice versa.
 It advocates a systems-based approach to ‘truth’ over decontextualised analyses of objective instances; one that privileges multiple perspectives, networks of associations, and preponderances of evidence.
-Living under the aegis of the ‘technology of persuasion’ as the Facebook executive board recently described their field of business we all need to think twice about who repeats what and why.
+Living under the aegis of the ‘technology of persuasion’ as the Facebook executives recently described their field of business we all need to think twice about who repeats what and why.
 We need to become experts not only about objects and events, but what the public repetition of objects and events makes possible.

 The Cambridge Interdisciplinary Performance Network and its associated seminars and conferences, eg. the ‘Re-performance’ roundtable discussion at http://www.crassh.cam.ac.uk/events/24682.
 Also important was a 2017 conference at UCL’s Institute for Advanced Studies: https://www.ucl.ac.uk/institute-of-advanced-studies/events/2017/jun/reperforming-images-sources-resources.